fitsblb/LHL-SQL-project/cleaning_data.md

-What issues will you address by cleaning the data?
+# The issues I will address by cleaning the data?
-1. I identified several rows in the city and country columns of the new_sessions table that contained values such as '--', 'not set%', or '%not available in demo dataset'.
+1. I identified several rows in the city and country columns of the new_sessions table that contained values such as empty string , 'not set', or 'not available in demo dataset'.
 2. To ensure accuracy throughout my analysis, I applied a filter condition and created a view that excludes these inconsistencies, allowing for more reliable results.
 3. I have also dropped some columns where the was no values/NULL in the rows.
    - The columns dropped are